freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 For more information about freeCodeCamp, visit [about.freecodecamp.org](https://about.freecodecamp.org/).

 For more information about the new certification program, see the forum post [here](https://www.freecodecamp.org/forum/t/freecodecamps-new-certificates-heres-how-were-rolling-them-out/141618).

+For more information regarding the original three Legacy Certificates from freeCodeCamp, please read this [blog post](https://www.freecodecamp.org/forum/t/freecodecamps-new-certificates-heres-how-were-rolling-them-out/141618) from August 2017.